jJaguer/Interior-Consultant-Practice-/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

-- Where can I see your demo?
+Where can I see your demo?
-- What was your experience?
+R: I, you can see my demo in this hosting: https://pensive-kowalevski-3215a8.netlify.app What was your experience?
-- What have you learned/improved?
-- Your wisdom? :)
+R: Hi, i'm not experience on jobs, but I'm learning and I want to become a great programmer What have you learned/improved?
+R: I have learned too much in all this time that I have been learning, thus mastering HTML5 and CSS including a little JS Your wisdom? :)
+R: HTML5, CSS, JS.

 ### Built With